mainVar/vector-context-local/README.md

 <details>
 <summary>Get a free vector database on Zilliz Cloud 👈</summary>

 Claude Context needs a vector database.
-You can [sign up](https://cloud.zilliz.com/signup?utm_source=github&utm_medium=referral&utm_campaign=2507-codecontext-readme) on Zilliz Cloud to get an API key.
+You can [sign up](https://cloud.zilliz.com/signup?utm_source=github&utm_medium=referral&utm_campaign=2507-codecontext-readme) on Zilliz Cloud to get an API key, or use a local Qdrant instance.

 ![](assets/signup_and_get_apikey.png)